bas080/furver/CONTRIBUTING.md

 found 0 vulnerabilities

-added 320 packages, and audited 483 packages in 3s
+added 320 packages in 5s

 35 packages are looking for funding run `npm fund` for details

-found 0 vulnerabilities

 up to date, audited 3 packages in 1s

 found 0 vulnerabilities

-added 1 package, and audited 484 packages in 1s
+added 1 package, and audited 484 packages in 2s

 35 packages are looking for funding run `npm fund` for details